| | | | |

 so-called "Reaktionszeit" more than one and a half million of her

+best citizens.
 Germany's loss meant for the United

 States an invaluable gain, as so many hundred thousands of highly